denten-books/plain-text/0-intro.md

 The advent of simulated text necessitates a computational hermeneutics, which enables unfettered access to text, code, platform, and infrastructure.
-For now, commands like *xxd*, *pcap*, *ssh*, and *traceroute* resemble arcane incantations that elicit hidden, symbolic action.
-Those who wield them gain the metaphorical power to "hop" across, to "sniff" packets, to "survey," to "traverse," and to "flood" network topographies.
+For now, commands like *xxd*, *pcap*, *ssh*, and *traceroute* resemble arcane incantations that elicit hidden, symbolic action.[^ln-cli] Those who wield them gain the metaphorical power to "hop" across, to "sniff" packets, to "survey," to "traverse," and to "flood" network topographies.
 Computational hermeneutics empower the reader to resist hard-wired models of machine-bound interpretation.
-Yet today, resistance remains within the purview of the few.
+Yet today, resistance remains the purview of the few.
 Plain text channels itinerant streams of data back into the tidal pools of human agency and comprehension for all.
-There, code can become intelligible for the very subjects whose loss the Foucault and Kittler lament.[^ln-lament] Only in such encrypted tunnels and secure shells can anything like the digital humanities or new media studies take root.
+There, code can become intelligible for the very subjects whose loss Foucault and Kittler lament.[^ln-lament] Only in such encrypted tunnels and secure shells can anything like the digital humanities or new media studies take root.

 ## 0.5 Theory and Practice